How to Purchase a Used Pallet Jack

 What is a pallet jack and how does it work?

-Used pallet jacks are one of the most useful and commonly used warehouse tools.
-Pallet jacks transfer thousands of pounds of inventory with ease, and can be used to unload trailers as an alternative to forklifts.
+Pallet jacks are one of the most useful and commonly used warehouse tools.
+Pallet jacks transfer thousands of pounds of inventory with ease and can be used to unload trailers as an alternative to forklifts.

-Pallet jacks are a tool for lifting and transporting pallets that can be either hydraulic (manual), or powered.
+Pallet jacks are a tool for lifting and transporting pallets that can be either hydraulic (manual) or powered.
 Manual and hand powered pallet jacks have forks that are separated from the wheels, allowing them to move upwards while the wheels stay firmly planted on the ground.
-The forks are hydraulically lifted enough for the pallet load to be raised just off of the floor.
+The forks are hydraulically lifted enough for the pallet load to be raised just from the floor.